fsajedi22/dataviz-project-template-proposal/README.md

 ## Data Manipulations
 In order to produce this, I needed to manipulate the data.
 First any religion that had below 10,000 was denotied by <10000.
 I changed these to 10000 as that is the value that was used to come up with the All Religions column based on my calculations.
 I only kept rows for 2020 and level being 1.
 I dropped a couple of columns including year, nation_fk, level, and region.
 In order to create the Choropleth map I was envisioning, I created a new column called TopR which represented the religion with the highest number in excel.

-As time went on, I needed to add another column for the integer that represented the country.
+As time went on, I needed to add another column for the country 3 letter code.
 This column is called iso_n3.
 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project: